oneeve8/kobble-data/content/videonarrativehowto.md

 For a video, simply use an @ at symbol before a set of brackets containing the video name that you designate, followed by parenthesis containing the video embed link.
 Make sure you are using the embed link.

-Now that we have gathered quite a bit o
+Now that we have gathered quite a bit of information, we might want to reorganise it a little.

 Folder
-Link
 Channel Group

 You will also learn how to: